 “As a safety professional at UPS, I’m thankful for the opportunities the company has afforded me,” said Andrea Quintero, UPS international operations health and safety director.
 “It’s critical that we increase awareness of the need for and opportunities available to women in the area of health and safety by encouraging diversity and inclusion in the profession.”

 NSC will use the grant in three key areas.
-First, funds will strengthen the Council’s Women’s Caucus, which supports female safety professionals.
-To date, 300 women participate in the Women’s Caucus.
+First, funds will strengthen the Council’s Women’s Division, which supports female safety professionals.
+To date, 300 women participate in the Women’s Division.

 Second, NSC will further provide educational opportunities for women pursuing safety as a career.
 In 2018, the organization awarded its first Women in Safety Scholarship, and it will increase the number of those scholarships in future years.